Settlements

 • York Mills

-Integrated in these settlements were Black settlers, some of whom were enslaved prior to their arrival in New Brunswick.
+Integrated into settlements were Black settlers, some of whom were enslaved prior to their arrival in New Brunswick.
 These people in tandem with the histories of the settlements will eventually be written about on this website.

 The map below shows the original land grants within the boundaries and beyond of Harvey Rural Community.
 Such maps are called cadastral maps.
 The dates of the grants depend on when the grant was approved by the authorities.
 For example, one grant in Wilmot may have been approved on a different date than the one adjacent.
 Some properties were granted in the late 1700s while others in the 1800s.